symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 ## Seq2Seq

-Implemented using RNN and CNN with attention.
+Encode-decoder architecture implemented using RNN and CNN with attention.
+Used for, among others, Machine Translation (MT), text summarization, speech-to-text.

 **Input**
-- Integers tokens
+- Integers tokens in RecordIO format
+- Train, validation and vocab (`vocab.src.json and vocab.trg.json`) channels
+- It supports only File mode

 **Training**
 - It runs on GPU's and a single machine